IR-cookie-monster-celestion-vintage-30-sm57-helix-2048sa-48k-24bit.wav

 |

-Exact limits depend on the firmware version and the official IR manager of your device.
-Before bulk-converting, double-check your loader’s docs. |
+Exact limits depend on the firmware and the device’s official IR manager — check your loader’s docs before a bulk convert. |

 -